ryan-roemer/sphinx-bootstrap-theme/README.rst

 * `Django Cloud Browser`_: A Django reusable app for browsering cloud (e.g., Amazon Web Services S3) datastores.

-The theme demo website also includes an `examples page`_ with further Bootstrap styling options integrated with Sphinx constructs (also take a look at the `examples source`_ for the underlying reStructuredText).
+The theme demo website also includes an `examples page`_ for some useful illustrations of getting Sphinx to play nicely with Bootstrap (also take a look at the `examples source`_ for the underlying reStructuredText).

 .. _Sphinx Bootstrap Theme: http://ryan-roemer.github.com/sphinx-bootstrap-theme
 .. _examples page: http://ryan-roemer.github.com/sphinx-bootstrap-theme/examples.html